Marblehead0/Python-learning-journey/README.md

 # Python-learning-journey
-A collection of excercises, projects and nates as I improve my Python skills
+A collection of excercises, projects and notes as I improve my Python skills